Dynamic Network Prediction: Dynamic Network Prediction Framework

 Recent statistical advances in dynamic networks complement our proposed method as they can be used to guide selection of the essential network properties \citep{hanneke2007discrete, hanneke2010discrete, krivitsky2013separable, paul2013hierarchical, Snijders96}.
 Also of importance is recent work on assessing goodness-of-fit (GOF) for static networks \citep{hunter2008goodness} and for temporal networks \citep{hanneke2010discrete, schweinberger2012statistical}.
 These advances can aid in identifying and validating the selected set of essential network properties; as mentioned above, additional research is needed in the area of assessing GOF.
 We use the method as proposed in \citet{hanneke2010discrete} to assess GOF for the US Senate Bill data.

-The second component is modeling and predicting essential network properties, i.e., specifying $P_{\mathscr{C}_t}$.
+The second component is modeling and predicting essential network properties, i.e., specifying $P_{\mathcal{C}_t}$.
 The framework presented in this paper provides the flexibility needed to specify the probability of observing a network with particular values for the selected essential network properties using a range of techniques, including techniques for modeling evolving trends and seasonal variability.

 The first component (identifying essential network properties) does not provide a probability of observing a network at time $t$, but only specification of the properties that are used to compute that probability.
-Therefore, the method requires two distinct decisions about the use of prior networks for modeling dynamic networks under this framework.
+Therefore, our framework requires two distinct decisions about the use of prior networks for modeling dynamic networks.
 The first is the number of prior networks that are used to define the dynamic essential network properties.
-Using only the previous network would imply that whether an edge $(i,j) \in g_{t-1}$ persists in time $t$ does not depend on whether the edge was present at time $t-2$ (or any other earlier time).
-The second is the collection of observed historical networks to use to estimate the joint distribution of essential network properties at time $t$, i.e., estimate $P_{\mathscr{C}_t}$.
+Use of only the previous network would require that the persistence of an edge $(i,j) \in g_{t-1}$ until time $t$ does not depend on whether the edge was present at time $t-2$ (or any other earlier time).
+The second is the collection of observed historical networks to use to estimate the joint distribution of essential network properties at time $t$, i.e., estimate $P_{\mathcal{C}_t}$.
 The choice of which prior networks to use for each of these two decisions can differ.
-For example, we might assume that the persistence of a relationship between two US Senators at time $t$ only depends on whether the relationship was present at time $t-1$ (not on earlier networks); nonetheless, the estimate for the number of relationships at time $t$ and of the subset of relationships that existed at both times $t$ and $t-1$ can be based on historical averages dating back years or decades.
+For example, we might make the assumption stated above--that the persistence of a relationship at time $t$ depends only its presence at time $t-1$; nonetheless, the estimate for the number of relationships at time $t$ and of the subset of relationships that existed at both times $t$ and $t-1$ might usefully be based on historical averages dating back years or decades.

-The third component is generation of networks according to the probability distribution $P_{\mathscr{G}_t}$, which is based on the predicted distribution of the essential network properties, $P_{\mathscr{C}_t}$; this relationship is shown in equation (\ref{eq:networkprob_static_pc}).
-In essence, this component maps back to the network space $\mathscr{G}_t$ from $\mathbb{R}^p$ by sampling networks from the probability distribution $P_{\mathscr{G}_t}$.
-The three components of this framework is illustrated in figure~\ref{figCF}.
+The third component is generation of networks according to the probability distribution $P_{\mathcal{G}_t}$, which is based on the predicted distribution of the essential network properties, $P_{\mathcal{C}_t}$; this relationship is shown in equation (\ref{eq:networkprob_static_pc}).
+In essence, this component maps back to the network space $\mathcal{G}_t$ from $\mathbb{R}^p$ by sampling networks from the probability distribution $P_{\mathcal{G}_t}$.
+The three components of this framework are illustrated in figure~\ref{figCF}.